gnea/grbl-LPC/README.md

 ![GitHub Logo](https://github.com/gnea/gnea-Media/blob/master/Grbl%20Logo/Grbl%20Logo%20250px.png?raw=true)

 ***
-Old releases are in the `Release` tab.
-See [cprezzi's branch](https://github.com/cprezzi/grbl-LPC) for more recent releases.
-Note: cprezzi's branch disables current control and has defaults more suitable for other boards.
+Note: this branch defaults stepper current to zero and has defaults for more boards and machines.
 ***
 This is GRBL 1.1 ported to the LPC1769.
 It can run on the following boards: